 - What codes are you entering to search for your classes?

 - What results are you getting?

-- What permission number are you entering?
+- What other information are you entering?

 When possible, if you can provide screenshots in the body of the body of an e-mail, that will help with the trouble-shooting process.